in2rd/in2rd.github.io/_posts/2021-05-27-getting-started.markdown

 So - I did.
 Even went so far as to whip together a [VSCode Remote - Docker](https://code.visualstudio.com/docs/remote/containers) project for it and make it easy (more on that later).

 Anyways, if you're here and you're reading this - thanks for taking the time.
-I have a lot of things to say about a lot of stuff - and hopefully you mind find it interesting or useful.
+I have a lot of things to say about a lot of stuff - and hopefully you might find it interesting or useful.

 :thumbsup: